Pile 'Em High or Keep It Low: How Many Pillows Should You Sleep With?

 -

-Roll: This is typically shaped like a cylinder.
+Roll: This pillow is shaped like a cylinder.
 It can be used as a body pillow or positioned under the knees when lying on your back.

 -